uuidjs/uuid/README.md

 node test/benchmark.js
 ```

-For a complete discussion of node-uuid performance, please see the `benchmark/README.md` file, and the [benchmark wiki][https://github.com/broofa/node-uuid/wiki/Benchmark]
+For a more complete discussion of node-uuid performance, please see the `benchmark/README.md` file, and the [benchmark wiki][https://github.com/broofa/node-uuid/wiki/Benchmark]

 For browser performance [checkout the JSPerf tests](http://jsperf.com/node-uuid-performance).

+### Release notes

+v1.3: Includes

+* Support for version 1 ids, thanks to @ctavan!
+* Support for node.js crypto API
+* De-emphasizing performance in favor of a) cryptographic quality PRNGs where available and b) more manageable code